 – Any core business logic should not be tested with Integration testing

 – Testing suites should be maintained separately such that developers can run unit tests during development and before committing code

 – Integration tests might span several modules and log extensively, and if these tests fail, it becomes challenging to identify the cause

-– It is important not to stop at integration testing and go beyond it as it is essential to run system tests that accurately simulate the production environment
+– It is important not to stop at integration test and go beyond it as it is essential to run system tests that accurately simulate the production environment

 Integration testing should be taken up to ensure that different modules work effectively when integrated.
 Enterprises following agile and DevOps should take up integration testing to ensure modules function effectively when grouped.